Senzing/senzingapi-runtime/docs/codebuild-cicd.md

 With what is mentioned above, this ci/cd pipeline uses both github actions and codebuild, so that we are able to marry the benefits from each product.

 ## Configure test pipeline

+To configure the test pipeline, lets first start from the source of the trigger, the github

 ## Configure deploy pipeline
 ## Deploy new pipeline